Vegan Easter Egg Cheesecake

 Once the cheesecake has set, top with more mini eggs and any other desired decorations.

 - *I used 80g + 90g Easter eggs which were both medium-sized.
-If you’re using larger Easter eggs, you can either double the rest of the ingredients or only use 1 chocolate egg.
+If you’re using larger Easter eggs, you can either double the rest of the ingredients or use just 1 chocolate egg.

 - The chocolate bunny in the pictures is the Moo-Free Easter bunny bar which you can purchase from Tesco or Asda.